Turning point principle for stability of viscous gaseous stars: Introduction

-where the operators $L$ and $D$ satisfy assumptions (A1)-(A7) in Section 2.
-Roughly speaking, we assume $D$ and $L$ are self-adjoint operators with $D>0,\ker L=\left\{ 0\right\} $, $n^{-}\left( L\right) <\infty$ and certain compact embedding property of the space with the graph norm of $L$.
-Under those assumptions, we can prove that $n^{u}=n^{-}(L)$, where $n^{u}$ denotes the number of unstable eigenvalues of (\ref{L-2nd-order}).
-For the finite-dimensional case (i.e. $D,\ L$ are matrices), this type of results is usually called Kelvin-Tait-Chetaev Theorem \cite{CSJ2002,KON2013,ZEE1964} in the literature.
-Results in the infinite-dimensional cases were also obtained in \cite{Miloslavskii1983,Miloslavskii1986,ZKM1985,Miloslavskii1987,Miloslavskij1991,Pivovarchik1986,Pivovarchik1987} . under various assumptions.
-However, these results do not apply to our current case for the Navier-Stokes-Poisson system.
-In Section 2, we establish a new infinite-dimensional Kelvin-Tait-Chetaev type Theorem (see Theorem \ref{thm: KTC}) which is of independent interest.
-In Section 3, we apply Theorem \ref{thm: KTC} to the linearized Navier-Stokes-Poisson system (\ref{LNSP-2nd order}) and prove $n^{-}\left( L_{\mu}\right) =n_{NSP} ^{u}\left( \mu\right) $.
+where the operators $D$ and $L$ satisfy assumptions (A1)-(A7) in Section \ref{s2}.
+Roughly speaking, we assume that $D$ and $L$ are self-adjoint operators with $D>0,\ker (L)=\left\{ 0\right\},n^{-}\left( L\right) <\infty$ and a certain compact embedding property of the space with the graph norm of $L$.
+Under those assumptions, we can prove that $n^{u}=n^{-}(L)$, where $n^{u}$ denotes the total algebraic multiplicity of unstable eigenvalues of (\ref{L-2nd-order}).
+An unstable eigenvalue $\lambda\in\mathbb{C}$ of (\ref{L-2nd-order}) is such that $\operatorname{Re}\lambda>0$ and $\ker\left( \lambda^{2}I+\lambda D+L\right) \neq\left\{ 0\right\}$.
+For the finite-dimensional case (i.e. $D,\ L$ are matrices), this type of results is usually called Kelvin-Tait-Chetaev Theorem in the literature \cite{CSJ2002,KON2013,ZEE1964}.
+Results in the infinite-dimensional cases under various assumptions were also obtained in \cite{Miloslavskij1991,Pivovarchik1989}.
+However, these results cannot be applied to our current model.
+In Section \ref{s2}, we establish a new infinite-dimensional Kelvin-Tait-Chetaev Theorem (see Theorem \ref{thm: KTC}) which is of independent interest.
+In Section \ref{s3}, we apply Theorem \ref{thm: KTC} to (\ref{LNSP-2nd order}) and obtain $n^{-}\left( L_{\mu}\right) =n_{NSP} ^{u}\left( \mu\right) $.